 When members choose healthcare providers that are not in-network, services generally are not covered.
 Moda Health will work with the PCP to refer members to in-network providers whenever possible because in-network providers have agreed to cooperate in Moda Health's quality assurance and utilization review programs.

 Services by an out-of-network provider must be authorized by Moda Health.
-The only exception is emergency care or ancillary services at an in-network facility.
-When receiving care at an innetwork facility, ask to have ancillary services (such as diagnostic testing, anesthesia, surgical assistants) performed by in-network providers.
-When the member is at an in-network facility and is not able to choose the provider, in-network cost sharing will apply to services by out-of-network providers, and an Oregon-licensed provider cannot balance bill the member except when permitted by law.
+The only exception is emergency care or services for non-emergency care at an in-network facility.
+When receiving care at an in-network facility, ask to have related services (such as diagnostic testing, equipment and devices, telemedicine, anesthesia, surgical assistants) performed by in-network providers.
+When the member is at an in-network facility and is not able to choose the provider, in-network cost sharing will apply to services by out-of-network providers, and the provider cannot balance bill the member except when permitted by law.

-If a member receives care from an out-of-network provider for a medical emergency, or for ancillary services at an in-network facility or for other healthcare when authorized and approved by Moda Health, the benefit will be based on the maximum plan allowance for those services.
+If a member receives care from an out-of-network provider for a medical emergency, or for services and supplies for non-emergency care at an in-network facility or for other healthcare when authorized and approved by Moda Health, the benefit will be based on the maximum plan allowance for those services.
 Members will be responsible for the applicable cost sharing and any amount over the maximum plan allowance.